centre-for-virus-research/CVR-VBG-2024/docs/Transcriptomics.md

 plotBCV(d)
 ```
 Once the dispersions are estimated, we can proceed with testing procedures for determining differential expression.
 We use the "classical" model in **edgeR** here.
 The exactTest() function performs tagwise tests using the exact negative binomial test.
 The test results for the n most significant tags can be conveniently displayed using the topTags() function.
 By default, Benjamini and Hochberg's algorithm is employed to control the false discovery rate (FDR).
+We use FDR<5% as the default cut-off.
 ```
 de = exactTest(d, pair = c("Mock","IFNb"))
 tt = topTags(de, n=nrow(d))